Cesar2112/AoroidesMicrobiome/README.md

 ## Sampling and metadata associated to analysis
 A total of 6 specimens of *A. oroides* were collected in the Marseille region in two semi-dark underwater habitats, at depth between 15-20 m: “Tiboulen du Frioul” and “Grotte à Pérès”.
 Using a knife, sponges were totally detached from the substrate.
 Specimens were transported in plastic containers filled with sea water and placed in aquarium with running sea water for at least 24 h acclimation before manipulation.
 Aquaria temperature ranged from 15 to 20 °C with 38 ppm salinity.
-For all specimens, 3 fragments of about 1 cm3 were cut using a sterilized scalpel depending on the body part of the sponge: the first fragment identified as the external part, is the outer layer (about 1 mm depth) with a dark orange coloration.
+For all specimens, 3 fragments of about 1 cm^3 were cut using a sterilized scalpel depending on the body part of the sponge: the first fragment identified as the external part, is the outer layer (about 1 mm depth) with a dark orange coloration.
 The second fragment identified as the internal part has a lighter orange color with a rough consistency and corresponds to ~ 98% of the total sponge volume.
 The last fragment is the entire sponge kept with both internal and external parts.

 A traceability information sheet: [Sample Sheet](https://github.com/Cesar2112/AoroidesMicrobiome/blob/main/SampleSheet_AO.csv) was also completed and contained for each sponge samples: the date of harvest, its geographical localization, a sample code for identification and discrimination of the body parts being analyzed (external part, internal part and entire sponge).

 ![AoroidesInternalSchema](https://github.com/Cesar2112/AoroidesMicrobiome/blob/main/FIG1_Git.jpg)

 **Figure 2.** (A) *Agelas oroides in situ*.
 (B) Schematic representation of sampling: each specimen was subsampled depending on body parts: external part, internal part and the entire sponge.
-External and internal sections were used for cellular dissociation and enrichment (see Fig. 2), each fraction and/or entire sponge fragment was used for molecular and cytological analyses.
+External and internal sections were used for cellular dissociation and enrichment (see Fig. 3), each fraction and/or entire sponge fragment was used for molecular and cytological analyses.
 Manipulation of samples were carried out at ~10 °C

 In adittion we conduct a sponge cells / extracellular Prokaryote enrichement following two centrifugation forces as explained in the following schema:

 ![Fig3](https://github.com/Cesar2112/AoroidesMicrobiome/blob/main/Fig2_V11_Git.jpg)

-**Figure 3.** Schema for the process dissociation and enrichement of eukariotic sponge cells(C1) and extracellular prokaryotes (C2) fractions.
+**Figure 3.** Protocol for the process dissociation and enrichement of eukariotic sponge cells (C1) and extracellular prokaryotes (C2) fractions.